wealthguardcode/gig/programs/violent-malicious-acts.md

 ---
 title: Violent Malicious Acts
-heroDescription: Designed to help you and your facility move forward after a tragedy, homicide, nonfatal injuries, or substantial damage to property.
+heroDescription: The WealthGuard Violent Malicious Acts Program offers malicious act insurance to help you and your facility move forward after a tragedy, homicide, nonfatal injury, or substantial damage to property.
 image: /images/violent/violent-1.jpeg
 image2: /images/violent/violent-2.jpeg
 subHeading: Violent Malicious Acts Insurance
-description: Violent Malicious Acts (VMA) Insurance insures a broadly defined Extra Expense for businesses that suffer an attack causing injury or death, regardless of any physical damage.
+description: Violent Malicious Acts (VMA) Insurance insures a broadly defined extra expense for businesses that suffer an attack causing injury or death, regardless of any physical damage.
-highlights: If the person suffers a malicious attack that causes little or no physical damage, then property insurance may not respond and resultant costs will be uninsured.
-Liability, Terrorism and WCA may not respond either for these losses.
+highlights: For more information about Violent Malicious Acts Inusrance, contact WealthGuard below.
 ---

 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

+A malicious attack that causes little or no physical damage may result in losses that will not be insured by property insurance.
+Other policies such as liability insurance, terrorism, and WCA also may not respond.
+A Mmalicious act insurance policy such as can offer specialized protection to cover malicious incidents.

-100% underwritten by certain underwriters at Lloyd's
+100% underwritten by certain underwriters at Lloyd's.

 <img src="/images/Coverholder at Lloyds_black_rgb.png" width="350" height="130" style="display: block; margin: auto;" />